First-Degree Residential Burglary - Penal Code 460 PC

 Over the last year or two, burglary cases in California have risen significantly.
 The police and prosecutors have got teams that all they do is prosecute residential burglary cases.
 So, if you or a loved one is charged with residential burglary or multiple residential burglaries, sometimes it's difficult to understand how the police can charge you or a loved one because of the way they've structured the evidence.

-The way they do it in these cases is through cellphone ping evidence.
-What that means is they are tracking a person's cellphone by way of specific evidence to put them at or near the burglary scenes.
+In these cases, they use cellphone ping evidence, which means they track a person's cellphone using specific evidence to place them at or near the burglary scenes.

-Then they charge them with a bunch of different burglaries.
-The person is facing multiple years in prison, and they can't figure out if they weren't seen by a witness at the burglary scene or weren't caught with any of the property from the burglaries; how can they be charged with the burglaries.
+Then, they charge them with a bunch of different burglaries.
+The person is facing multiple years in prison, and they can't figure out if a witness at the burglary scene saw them or if they weren't caught with any of the property from the burglaries; how can they be charged with the burglaries?

 California Penal Code 459 PC defines burglary as entering a residential or commercial structure with the intent to commit grand or petty theft or any other felony crime.

-Put, a burglary occurs once someone enters a structure with criminal intent, even if they never actually stole anything.
-PC 459 burglary laws are divided into either first-degree or second-degree burglary.
+Simply put, burglary occurs once someone enters a structure with criminal intent, even if they never actually steal anything.
+PC 459 burglary laws are divided into the first-degree and second-degree burglary.

 PC 459 PC burglary is a “wobbler” that the prosecutor can file as a misdemeanor or felony, but first-degree burglary is always a felony crime.
 If convicted, you face up to six years in a California state prison.

-First-degree burglary is typically a residential burglary involving entering into an inhabited dwelling designed for that purpose.
-However, it doesn't mean the residents must be home at the time of the burglary.
+First-degree burglary is typically a residential burglary involving entering an inhabited dwelling designed for that purpose.
+However, the residents don't have to be home at the time of the burglary.
 The term “inhabited” means people use the structure as a dwelling place.

-The term “residence” under the legal definition of a Penal Code 459 burglary includes many types of places, such as a:
+The term “residence” under the legal definition of a Penal Code 459 burglary includes many types of places, such as:

 It should be noted that PC 459 defines residential burglary as entering a non-commercial structure with the intent to commit a crime inside.
 Further, the defendant must have stolen or intended to steal $950 or more in the property.
-To be charged with a first-degree burglary case, the structure must be considered a “residence,” such as the traditional homes or apartments.
+To be charged with a first-degree burglary case, the structure must be considered a “residence,” such as a traditional home or apartment.

 What are the Penalties for Residential Burglary?